Offer to onboarding

 • explain the 90-day trial period, if you’re going to use one

-• give the candidate information about any unions or collective agreements supplied to you by the unions.
+• give the candidate information about any collective agreements that will apply to them.

 You should spend a bit of time chatting about the role and the conditions you’re offering – for example, hours and location of the work, salary, training requirements, fringe benefits and holidays.